mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 ## Output if `return_elements=True`

-If `return_elements=True`, then instead of a `fig` object, a pydantic class is returned, which enables the following options:
+If `return_elements=True`, then instead of a `fig` object, a class is returned, which enables the following options:

 ### Obtain `vizro` code string
 You can obtain the code string that would produce the answer to the user query as a Vizro dashboard ready figure as follows.
 The name for the function will be `custom_chart`: